A second celebration of animation is coming to Cardiff in April 2O2O.

 Each applicant must be the rightful owner of submitted films and own all literary and musical rights.

-If your film is selected, you allow us to use brief excerpts in promotional and marketing campaigns.
+If your film is selected, you allow us to use brief excerpts (stills & video clips) in promotional and marketing campaigns.
 We are happy to use any trailer you may have.
-We will not use clips from any films not selected.
+We will not use any media from any films not selected.

 The decision of the selection panel is final and we regret that we cannot enter into correspondence regarding films not selected.